Carbaryl: Production

 Alternatively, 1-naphthol can be treated with excess phosgene to produce 1-naphthylchloroformate, which is then converted to carbaryl by reaction with methylamine.
-The former process was carried out in Bhopal.
-In comparison, the latter synthesis uses exactly the same reagents, but in a different sequence.
-This procedure avoids the potential hazards of methyl isocyanate.
+The former process was used in the chemical plant that caused the Bhopal disaster.
+In comparison, the latter synthesis uses exactly the same reagents required for the synthesis of methyl isocyanate.
+This route avoids the potential hazards of methyl isocyanate, allbeit at a higher cost.

 Biochemistry

-Carbamate insecticides are slowly reversible inhibitors of the enzyme acetylcholinesterase.
+Carbamate insecticides are reversible inhibitors of the enzyme acetylcholinesterase and are considered less toxic than organophosphate insecticides, which inhibit the enzyme irreversibly.
 They resemble acetylcholine, but the carbamoylated enzyme undergoes the final hydrolysis step very slowly (minutes) compared with the acetylated enzyme generated by acetylcholine (microseconds).
 They interfere with the cholinergic nervous system and cause death because the effects of the neurotransmitter acetylcholine cannot be terminated by carbamoylated acetylcholinesterase.

 Applications

 The development of the carbamate insecticides has been called a major breakthrough in pesticides.
 The carbamates do not have the persistence of chlorinated pesticides.
 Although toxic to insects, carbaryl is detoxified and eliminated rapidly in vertebrates.
 It is neither concentrated in fat nor secreted in milk, so is favored for food crops, at least in the US.
 It is the active ingredient in Carylderm shampoo used to combat head lice until infestation is eliminated.